-(2002, see also 2001a,b) consider endogenous agendas in a less structured setting, imposing only consistency conditions on the outcomes of the precess.
-Importantly, also they assume a bounded maximum length of the resulting agenda which again permits iterating the solution backwards.
+Duggan (2006) provides a general existence result for a game of endogenous agenda formation in which the agenda is formed by an ex ante known finite sequence of proposers.
+The constructed agenda is then voted on.
+Dutta et al. (2002, see also 2001, 2004) consider endogenous agendas in a less structured setting, imposing only consistency conditions on the outcomes of the process.
+Importantly, also they assume a bounded maximum length of the resulting agenda that again permits iterating the solution backward.
 Penn (2008) studies an unbounded proposal process, where players stop amending the agenda only when the constructed agenda is stable against changes, given the forthcoming voting under the agenda.
-Also she finds that, in the divide-the-dollar set up, the set of feasible outcomes is a subset of the vNM stable set associated to the problem.
+Also she finds that in the divide-the-dollar setup, the set of feasible outcomes is a subset of the vNM stable set associated to the problem.

 The paper is organized as follows.
 Section 2 introduces the model and defines the solution concept.
 In Section 3, the solutions is characterized.
 Section 4 derives the existence result.
-Section 5 provides a noncooperative interpretation for the model, and, in Section 6, a precise connection to the models of Konishi and Ray (2003), Vartiainen (2011), and Bernheim and Slavov (2009) is demonstrated.
+Section 5 provides a noncooperative interpretation for the model and in Section 6, a precise connection to the models of Konishi and Ray (2003), Vartiainen (2011), and Bernheim and Slavov (2009) is demonstrated.
 Section 7 concludes with discussion.

-2 The Set Up
+2. The setup